GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/disaster-recovery/dr-solution-based-on-cross-region-deployment-in-single-cluster.md

-# DR solution based on cross-region deployment in a single cluster
+# DR Solution Based on Cross-Region Deployment in a Single Cluster